 Inherent requirements at Macquarie

-Macquarie University is committed to provide a learning environment that complements and enhances the University experience for all students.
-To help students to make informed choices about their study, we have identified the inherent requirements for courses or programs offered by the University.
+Macquarie University is committed to providing a learning environment that complements and enhances the University experience for all students.
+To help students to make informed choices about their study, we have identified the inherent requirements for courses or programs offered by the University in the Inherent Requirements Statement under the Admissions (Coursework) Policy.

-If there are program specific inherent requirements they will be listed under the award in the Handbook.
+If there are course-specific inherent requirements they will be listed under the award in the Handbook.

 What are inherent requirements?